Kruthic-Vignesh/forex-strategies/README.md

 Strategies for Foreign Exchange trading in MQL4, used in Global Prime trading platform.

 # vector.mqh
-Implemented vector class in mql4 language with the same functionalities as a c++ vector.
+Implemented vector class in mql4 language with the same functionalities as a c++ vector. <br />

 Implemented functions:

               1) push_back
               2) pop_back